Criminal risks of entering inaccurate information into the EHCS: liability of managers and medical professionals

 Conclusions

-Incorrect entry of information into the EHCS is a serious legal risk that may result in criminal liability for both healthcare facility managers and ordinary medical workers.
+Incorrect entry of information into the EHCS poses a serious legal risk, potentially resulting in criminal liability for both healthcare facility managers and medical personnel.
 In addition to personal sanctions, such violations can cause significant financial and reputational damage to the facility itself.

 Preventing such situations is only possible with a comprehensive approach: a combination of internal controls, regular staff training, adherence to the principle of good faith, and awareness by each participant in the process of their personal responsibility for the data entered into the EHCS and certified by an electronic signature.